-Plans not conforming to these guidelines will not be accepted for processing.

-All uploaded plan documents shall be provided in PDF format.
-In addition, the applicant is encouraged to submit CAD/3D CAD and Building Information Model (BIM) files) following the approval of a project.
+Plans s not conf orming to these guidelines will not be accepted for processing.
+1. All uploaded plan documents shall be provided in PDF format.
+In addition, the applicant is encouraged to submit CAD/3E CAD and Building Information Model (BIM) files) following the approval of a project. scale 2.
 All plans shall be drawn to an appropriate engineering and/or architectural scale, with the scale clearly labeled (Grading Plan scale should not typically exceed 1" = 40').
 All elevations should, where feasible, be drawn to an architectural scale no smaller than 1/4" = 1'.
 All plans should be clear, legible, and accurately scaled.
 3. All plans shall be clearly labeled with the title of each sheet and have a unique sheet number.
 4. All site plans need to contain a north arrow and a legend identifying any symbols.
-5. A one-sheet index map shall be provided when a plan cannot contain the entire project on one sheet.
-6. Existing versus proposed improvements must be clearly identified and all items may not apply to all projects.
+5. A o ne-sheet index map shall be provided when a plan cannot contain the entire project on one sheet.
+6. Exis sting versus proposed improvements must be clearly identified and all items may not apply to all projects. heet ts or larg atting Re D: The development package must be in one single PDF file at a maximum size of 100 MB.
+Individual e files will not be accepted and will delay the intake process.
+Please follow the instructions for PDF equirements for EDR Submission attached. etailed Site Plan: .1.7 Setbacks (actual) from all buildings to street curb face, and the side and rear property lines.
+All structures, including distances from all property lines.
+Street dedications and improvements (existing and proposed), including overhead utilities.
+Access, both vehicular and pedestrian, showing driveway and sidewalk locations.
+Off-street parking.
+All street improvements and driveways on adjacent and across-the-street properties within 20 feet of the site.
+All buildings within 20 feet of the site.
+All easements (drainage, access, utility, equestrian, etc.).